msquared-au/docker-tutorial/README.md

 to run your applications, and hopefully learned a lot about Docker and about hosting applications under Docker.

+### Tips

+* If you want to watch the logs for one of the containers while accessing your applications, run `docker logs --follow`.
+For example, to watch the proxy logs run `docker logs proxy --follow`.

 ## Use "docker compose" to manage persisten containers (optional)

 This step is optional, and is an alternative approach to the previous step for